menu

 Berlin real estate is some of the most expensive in Ohio, although Berlin house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Berlin is generally considered to be a blue-collar town.
-39.16% of the Berlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Berlin, you'll notice that it is more blue-collar than most other communities in America.
+39.16% of Berlin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Berlin is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Berlin who work in sales jobs (14.24%), office and administrative support (9.91%), and personal care services (8.51%).

 One of the benefits of Berlin is that there is very little traffic.
 The average commute to work is 15.35 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.